AWS Cloud Financial Management

 Transition and delete your old query results

 We find that customers rarely access query results more than once after creation.
 New Athena query results written to an S3 bucket are written to S3 Standard storage class.
 S3 Standard storage class offers high durability, availability, and performance for a wide range of use cases.
-In cases where query results are retained for longer than 2 months, customers can achieve cost optimization by transitioning data into cost efficient S3 storage classes, which offer a lower cost per gigabyte while maintaining the same performance of S3 Standard storage class.
+In cases where query results are retained for longer than 2 months, customers can achieve cost optimization by transitioning larger objects into cost efficient S3 storage classes, which offer a lower cost per gigabyte while maintaining the same performance of S3 Standard storage class.
 Therefore, we have three options for your lifecycle configuration.
 These will give you the best price based on how you long you want to store these objects.
 We have used the Performance across the S3 storage classes table for this.
+There is also the importance of a size filters, as due to the per-object cost of lifecycle transition, it is more cost effective to keep smaller objects in Standard.
+For recommendations on cost effective archiving, please see the S3 CFM tips playbook.
+Therefore, we have three options for your lifecycle configuration.
+These will give you the best price based on how you long you want to store these objects.

-2. If keeping for at least 2 months – 30 days in Standard + 30 days Standard Infrequent access and expire them at two months or longer.
+- If keeping for at least 2 months and at least 1 MB in size – 30 days in Standard + 30 days Standard Infrequent access and expire them at two months or longer.

-3. If keeping 3 months or longer – Glacier Instant Retrieval at the day number you need and expire them at three months or longer.
+- If keeping 3 months or longer and at least 512 KB in size – Glacier Instant Retrieval at the day number you need and expire them at three months or longer.

 More often than not the results are no longer needed after 1 day, so they can be expired.
 The good thing is, if results need to be subsequently shared and the query result had expired, you can just re-run the query.
 The below code snippet of AWS CloudFormation for LifecycleConfiguration Expires (deletes) the object after 30 days.
 While we will use 30 days for the code snippets, the time period can be changed to align to your storage configuration.
 Please check your whether you are required to keep this data.